 Diabetes is linked to additional serious health conditions

-5 common health conditions seen at a much higher rate among seniors with diabetes include heart disease, Alzheimer’s, and increased risk of falling.
+There are 5 common health conditions that happen at a much higher rate among seniors with diabetes.

-We explain what diabetes is, why it causes additional health problems, and how to spot signs of 5 common complications of diabetes.
+We explain what diabetes is, why it causes additional health problems, and how to spot signs of the 5 top complications of diabetes.

 What is diabetes?